 For a given media, the perched water table remains the same regardless of plant height.
 It is therefore unwise to use the same media in large containers as small.

-- From from University of California, Agriculture and Natural Resources, Master Gardeners of Monterey Bay.
+- From the University of California, Agriculture and Natural Resources, Master Gardeners of Monterey Bay.

 A Simple Experiment to Test Whether Adding Gravel at the Bottom of a Pot Improves Drainage